 Make sure you have a working Internet connection.
-You can open your Internet Explorer/Edge browser for example or any other browser you have installed on your Windows 8.1 or Windows 10 computer and try to access a website.
+Then, you can open your Internet Explorer/Edge browser, for example, or any other browser installed on your Windows computer and try to access a website.

-Note: You can access www.google.com for example and see if your internet connection is working properly.
+You can access www.google.com, for example, and see if your Internet connection is working correctly.

-If your Internet connection is not working properly, I would suggest calling your Internet Sservice Provider and find out what exactly is the issue.
+If your Internet connection is not working correctly, I suggest calling your Internet Service Provider and finding out precisely what the issue is.

 2. Turn off your firewall

-- If the internet connection is not the problem, then you should turn off your Windows 8.1 or Windows 10 firewall just for the duration of this trial and see if this is the reason why error 0x80072EE2 occurred in the first place.
+- If the Internet connection is not the problem, then you should turn off your Windows 10 firewall for the duration of this trial and see if this is why error 0x80072EE2 occurred in the first place.

-- You will have a search box in the right hand corned where you can type “Firewall” without the quotes.
+- You will have a search box in the right-hand corner where you can type firewall and select Windows Firewall afterward.

 - Click the OK button to apply the changes you made.